abhinavrau/k8s-gateway-demo/README.md

 # k8s-gateway-demo
 We are using GKE for this demo.

-## Build the app and save the image
+## Build the app and save the image to DockerHub
 Please note first create Secret Manager secrets with ```docker-username``` and ```docker-passpword```.
 ```
 gcloud builds submit ./ --config cloud-build-steps.yaml